shashankrushiya/sh4shankk/README.md

 - How to reach me, its just simple.
 Mail me on shashankrushiya@gmail.com

-- Tech Stack: Python  Automation  OracleSQL  MySQL  NumPy  Postman  Jira
+- Tech Stack: Python  Resquests  Test-Automation  OracleSQL  MySQL  NumPy  Postman  Jira

 <!---
 sh4shankk/sh4shankk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.